North Island Main Trunk: Opening

 On 14 February 1909, the first NIMT express left Auckland for Wellington, an overnight trip scheduled to take 19 hours 15 minutes, with a sleeping car, day cars with reclining seats, and postal/parcels vans.
 The dining car went on the north express from Wellington to Ohakune, then transferred to the southbound express, so avoiding the heavy gradients of the central section.

 Upgrades and deviations

 Signals and track

+Most of the NIMT is single track with frequent passing loops, but sections at each end that also handle suburban commuter traffic are double tracked: